KushajveerSingh/personal-website/docs/rust/why_rust.md

 ## Problems with C/C++

-Systems programming languages (C, C++) have two main problems.
+Systems programming languages (C, C++) have two main problems

 -   Difficult to write secure code (buffer overflow).
--   Difficult to write multithreaded code, which is essential for modern machines.
+-   Difficult to write multithreaded code.

-These problems mostly stem from the standard (C, C++) not making the compiler responsible for detecting and handling odd behavior like running off the end of an array.
-Instead, the standard make the programmer responsible for ensuring those conditions never arise in the first place.
+These problems mostly stem from the standard (C/C++) not making the compiler responsible for detecting and handling odd behavior like running off the end of an array.
+Instead, the standard makes the programmer responsible for ensuring those conditions never arise in the first place.

 ## Goals of Rust

 -   (C++ also) Zero-overhead principle.
 What you don't use, you don't pay for.
 And what you do use, you couldn't hand code any better.
 -   Memory safety.
--   Datta-race-free concurrency.
+-   Data-race-free concurrency.

 ## What is _type safety_?